Wheeler pitches Mets past visiting D-backs | Devdiscourse

 Zack Wheeler tossed seven strong innings, and Todd Frazier accounted for all the Mets' runs Tuesday night with a pair of RBI doubles as New York beat the visiting Arizona Diamondbacks 3-2.
 The Mets (74-70) have won the first two games of the four-game series to tread water in the National League wild-card race while damaging the postseason hopes of the Diamondbacks (75-70).

-New York entered Tuesday four games behind the second wild-card position, held by the Chicago Cubs.
-Arizona, which has lost three straight, began the night 2 1/2 games behind the Cubs, who were scheduled to visit the San Diego Padres later Tuesday night.
+New York is three games behind the second wild-card position, held by the Chicago Cubs, who lost to the San Diego Padres 9-8 Tuesday night.
+Arizona, which has lost three straight, is 2 1/2 games behind the Cubs.
 Wheeler (11-7) navigated plenty of traffic in allowing one run and scattering seven hits and two walks while striking out seven.
 The 29-year-old right-hander gave up an RBI single to Eduardo Escobar in the first and had just one 1-2-3 inning but induced a pair of double-play grounders and limited the Diamondbacks to two hits in 12 at-bats with runners on base.

 Cano started another rally in the fourth with a leadoff double.
 He scored one out later on Frazier's second double.
 Diamondbacks rookie Zac Gallen (3-5) took the loss after allowing three runs on five hits and two walks while striking out nine over six innings.
 He has surrendered three runs or fewer in each of his first 14 big league starts.